Non-linear dynamics of the minimal theory of massive gravity

 \section{Summary and discussion}

-We have performed {\mbox{$N$-body}} simulations in the normal branch of the minimal theory of massive gravity (MTMG), employing the \textsc{Ramses} code and implementing an environment-dependent effective gravitational constant $G_{\rm eff}$ as a function of the graviton mass and the local energy density, as predicted in MTMG.
+We performed {\mbox{$N$-body}} simulations in the normal branch of the minimal theory of massive gravity (MTMG), employing the \textsc{Ramses} code and implementing an environment-dependent effective gravitational constant $G_{\rm eff}$ as a function of the graviton mass and the local energy density as predicted in MTMG.
 We show how the effective gravitational coupling $G_\mathrm{eff}$ changes within voids and dark matter halos.

-We find that halo density profiles are not a good probe for MTMG since deviations from General Relativity (GR) are small.
-This is of no surprise since we expect MTMG to be screened, and to recover GR in high density regions.
-Similarly, the matter power spectra shows deviations only at percentage level.
+We find that halo density profiles are not a good probe for MTMG because deviations from GR are small.
+This is of no surprise because we expect MTMG to be screened, and to recover GR in high-density regions.
+Similarly, the matter power spectra show deviations only at the percentage level.

 A clear difference between MTMG and GR is that voids are denser in MTMG than in GR.
-The reason is that in MTMG, $G_\mathrm{eff}$ is lower than $G_N$ in voids, such that particles deep inside voids will not feel a strong force that attracts them to the structures outside of the voids (where the density is higher).
-Since measuring voids profiles is quitecurrently a complex task from the observational point of view, a better probe of MTMG would be the halo abundances.
-We find that MTMG creates a larger amount of massive halos, while there is a suppression on the abundance of small halos.
-This phenomenon is due to the fact that in overdense regions, in MTMG, we have that $G_{\rm eff}\gtrsim G_N$ (and $G_{\rm eff}\to G_N$ in very high density regions).
+This is because in MTMG, $G_\mathrm{eff}$ is lower than $G_N$ in voids, such that particles deep inside voids will not feel a strong force that attracts them to the structures outside of the voids (where the density is higher).
+As measuring voids profiles is currently a relatively complex task from an observational point of view, a better probe of MTMG would be the halo abundances.
+We find that MTMG creates a larger amount of massive halos, while there is a suppression of the abundance of small halos.
+This phenomenon is due to the fact that in overdense regions, in MTMG, we have $G_{\rm eff}\gtrsim G_N$ (and $G_{\rm eff}\to G_N$ in very high-density regions).
 This leads, in general, to a stronger gravitational interaction among small subhalos in overdense regions, which in turn tends to build up a larger number of massive halos through mergers compared to GR.

 The MTMG model with an environmentally dependent $G_\mathrm{eff}$ provides a framework rich in phenomenology.
-In this work we find that MTMG has signatures distinguishable from GR on non-linear scales, while still being a good fit to current observations.
-Future observations and further studies of massive gravity in the non-linear regime will provide further insights to the nature of gravity.
+In this work, we find that MTMG has signatures distinguishable from GR on non-linear scales, while still being a good fit to current observations.
+Future observations and further studies of massive gravity in the non-linear regime will provide further insights into the nature of gravity.